Table of Contents

 The deferred period is sometimes called

-If you choose a 26-week waiting period, your policy will payout if you can’t work for 26 weeks.
+Similarly, if you choose a 26-week waiting period, your policy will payout if you can’t work for more than 26 weeks.

 Aviva, Zurich and Royal London offer 4, 8, 13, 26 and 52-week deferred periods.